conduktor/conduktor-docs/src/pages/changelog/Console-1.32.0.md

 ### Exchange

-**Exchange** is a new Conduktor Product aimed at helping you share your data securely with your external partners.
+**Exchange** is a new Conduktor product aimed at helping you share your data securely with your external partners.
-Check the associated [Exchange Product page](https://conduktor.io/exchange) for more information.
+Find out more about our [Exchange product](https://conduktor.io/exchange).

-#### Introducing A New Partner Zones UI for Third-Party Data Sharing
+#### Introducing Partner Zones UI for third-party data sharing

 :::info
 Partner Zones is currently in **Beta** and is subject to changes as we continue to build out the feature.
 :::

-Partner Zones enable you to securely share your streaming data with external partners, without needing to replicate the data into a second, physical Kafka cluster.
+Partner Zones allows you to securely share your Kafka streaming data with external partners, without the need to replicate that data into a second, physical Kafka cluster.
-In this latest release we have introduced the ability to create your partner zone via the Console UI, including the ability to set traffic control policies.
+In this release we're introducing the ability to create a Partner Zone via the Console UI with a few steps, including the ability to set traffic control policies.

-In the upcoming releases, we will be adding the following:
+In upcoming releases we'll be adding:
-- The ability to edit partner zone configurations
+- an ability to edit Partner Zone configurations
-- Topic renaming capability to avoid leaking internal topic names to your partners
+- as well as the option to rename shared topics, to ensure no internal detail is shared with your partners

 For more information, check out the [Partner Zones documentation](/platform/navigation/partner-zones).